 in his studio c1983

-The artist attracted interest in 1980 when he exhibited 30 paintings at the Conway Hall in London's Red Lion square...
+The artist attracted interest in 1980 when he exhibited 30 paintings at the Conway Hall Gallery in London's Red Lion square...

 ...Commentators noted his extraordinary diversity and wide interests in numerous expressions of modernism and classicism; they noticed his sharp use of line; but there was a curious ' mix-n-match' of styles.
 This mix-n-match of styles was not popular with writers and critics at the time, although it has become much more commonplace since the influence of Picasso is now more universally familiar.
 Gary J Campbell became aquainted with Roy Tatham, an art teacher and potter who helped and guided him in his early formative years.
 At this time Gary received encouragement in the form of a first prize for his painting 'After The Festival' at the Barnet Art festival.
-Gary J Campbell was soon given a place at art school but decided against this because of a depressive condition that has bugged him all his life.
+Gary J Campbell was soon given a place at art school but decided against this

 Self Portrait With Roy oil, 1980

-...A Meaningful Use Of Line...
+....A Meaningful Use Of Line...